AdaCore/gnatcoverage/qualification/qm/plans/Tool_Configuration_Management_Plan/Developer/Traceability/content.rst

-   Operationally, TOR and Testcase artifacts are stored within filesystems under Git or Subversion configuration management control, with the hierarchy of artifacts mapped to filsystem folders.
+   Operationally, TOR and Testcase artifacts are stored within filesystems under Git or Subversion configuration management control, with the hierarchy of artifacts mapped to filesystem folders.

  * **Other elements of traceability** are not required for TQL-5 tools.